 Simple Fast Loans offers personal loans with quick approval and easy online applications.
 You can get a loan between $200 and $3,000 with a flexible repayment period in monthly installments.
 If you are 18 years old, have a valid photo ID and SSN, and live in one of the eligible states (Delaware, Utah, Texas, etc.), then you may be eligible for a personal installment loan to help you cover rent in a pinch.

 Simply put, there really is only one pro to this alternative: it gets you the money you need while you need it.
 The long-term implications of a loan are severe, especially if you aren’t prepared to pay it off quickly.
-You should consider this option only if it’s your last resort or if you know that you will be back with sufficient employment and money soon.
+You should consider this option only if it’s your last resort or if you know you will return with sufficient employment and money soon.

 Some cons of this alternative include: